 About Reliance Foundry Co.
 Ltd.

 Reliance Foundry has been a trusted supplier of cast metal products since 1927.
 Specialists in wheel design, production and usage, Reliance Foundry’s innovative catalogue also features innovative bollards and cutting-edge bike parking systems.
 Reliance Foundry sources cast metal solutions from across the globe to provide competitive prices and conveniently ships to all locations within North America.
-Reliance Foundry is the proud recipient of the Surrey Board of Trade’s 2012 Business Excellence Award.
+For more information on Reliance Foundry’s many innovative cast metal solutions and services, please visit www.reliance-foundry.com.